-The Company's operations are located in Armenia.
-Consequently, the Company is exposed to the effects of changes of economic and financial markets of Armenia, which have characteristics that of developing markets.

-Armenia continues economic reforms and development of its legal, tax and regulatory frameworks as required by a market economy.
-The future stability of the Armenian economy is largely dependent upon these reforms and developments and the effectiveness of economic, financial and monetary measures undertaken by the government.
-The financial statements reflect the Company's assessment of the impact of the Company's operations on the financial condition of the business environment.
+The Fund's operations are located in Armenia.
+Consequently, the Fund is exposed to the effects of changes of economic and financial markets of Armenia.
+Armenia continues economic reforms and development of its legal, tax, and regulatory frameworks as required by a market economy.
+The future stability of the Armenian economy is largely dependent upon these reforms and developments and the effectiveness of the economic, financial, and monetary measures undertaken by the government.
+The financial statements reflect the Fund's assessment of the impact of the Fund's operations on the financial condition of the business environment.
 The future business environment may differ from management's assessment.